shieldfy/API-Security-Checklist/README.md

 ## Access

 - [ ] Limit requests (Throttling) to avoid DDoS / brute-force attacks.
-- [ ] Use HTTPS on server side with TLS 1.2+ and secure ciphers to avoid MITM (Man in the Middle Attack).
+- [ ] Use HTTPS on server side with TLS 1.2+ and secure ciphers to avoid MITM (Man in the Middle Attack) and ensure `Host` header matches the SNI.
 - [ ] Use `HSTS` header with SSL to avoid SSL Strip attacks.
 - [ ] Turn off directory listings.
 - [ ] For private APIs, allow access only from safelisted IPs/hosts.